-In many ways, societal biases give direction by reinforcing more listening, communicative qualities with girls and more physical activities with boys.
-So later on when a man is grown and his wife needs a listening ear, he’s not up for it.
+In many ways, societal biases give direction by reinforcing more listening and communicative qualities with girls and more physical activities with boys.
+So later on, when a man is grown, and his wife needs a listening ear, he’s not up for it.

 He Spends More Time With His Friends or Other Activities Than He Does With You

-Time with friends is important for both husband and wife.
+Time with friends is essential for both husband and wife.

-But when a man over-prioritizes social time with his friends, he may not realize the impact it has on his marriage.
+But when a man over-prioritizes social time with his friends, he may not realize its impact on his marriage.

 Co-worker relationships can lead to lots of after-hour activities.